DaqOpen/daqopen-docs/docs/how-to/setup-python-environment.md

 ## Windows

-Use this Tutorial to Setup VS Code and Python:
+Install VS Code and the Python Plugin

+Install Python >= 3.11 from Windows Store